Eyescale/Consensus/Release/Version-1.1/README.txt

 	transducer example implementation - starting from the example provided, in C code, under the /Base/Examples/Yak directory of this site.

-	A key target outcome was to allow the definition and usage of "functions", or methods, as part of the language; instead of which our investigations led us naturally to refine the notion of "narrative instance", whereby a narrative, when it is in execution, is associated with an ( entity, CNDB ) relationship instance - a story consisting of a collection of narratives.
+	A key target outcome was to allow the definition and usage of "functions" - or methods - as part of the language.
+Our investigations led us instead and naturally to refine the notion of "narrative instance", whereby a narrative, when it is in execution, is associated with an ( entity, CNDB ) relationship instance - a story now consisting of a collection of narratives.

-So why did I need to introduce narratives - other than the main(), aka. base*, one?
-Because - and here I must apologize to my friend's former colleague and scientist from the CERN: one entity/neuron may have several instantaneous connections.
-So either I introduced loops (this is where he was right, in his intuition, while I was only considering "loop in time") or narratives (associated with a specific entity structure/composition) for parallel execution.
+	An additional benefit of this approach is that it allows us to solve the issue of how to formalize "loops" without contradicting the driving principle of our research - which is to rely on the biological capabilities of neurons, as far as we know them.

+	While "loop in time" do not make sense, one entity/neuron may - and most often does - have multiple instantaneous connections, the parallel execution of which we want to be able to specify.
+The notion of "narrative instance" enables us to do so without any further extension to the language.

-Note that I may still introduce "loops" later - e.g. to process query results - but with a different syntax, so as not to confuse them with loops in time. e.g. do per ?: expression
+	Note that we may still want to introduce "loops" in later versions - e.g. to process query results - but with a different syntax, so as not to confuse them with loops in time, e.g.

+		do per ?: expression
+			action
+	where
-     action, possibly referencing %? as query result Note that action is still considered atomic here, and all of them conceptually executing at the same time, but could also be a whole per-loop-result-specific narrative: on init .... etc.
+		action is considered atomic, all of them executing at the same time, possibly consisting of a whole per-result-specific sub-narrative.

-*note that the base narrative's "this" entity is necessarily nothing, which is all...

-	A transducer is an excellent case study in that respect, as it requires several entities of the same type (rule and schema narrative instances) running in parallel and keeping all possible input interpretations.
+	A transducer was an excellent case study in that respect, as it requires multiple entities of the same type, namely rule and schema instances, to run in parallel - keeping / exploring all possible input interpretations.

-	The first example will simply allow to apply a scheme:{ rule:{ schema } }
+	Our main release example simply allows to apply a scheme:{ rule:{ schema } }
-	description onto an input stream, and output the result as the input events encapsulated within the structure - process generally known as segmentation, which we will refer to as schematization.
+	description onto an input stream, and output the result as the input events encapsulated within the structure - process generally known as segmentation, which we refer to as schematization.

-	A later example will show how to convert such result from one structure into another - be it internal data - thereby effectively performing transduction.
+	The next release will focus on how to convert the schematization results from one structure into another - be it internal data - thereby effectively performing transduction.

 Contents
 	This release directory holds the latest source code for this version (under